sj-pantam/Spam-Email-FIlter/README.md

 ## Credit

-I have to give credit to Dr. Chen Qian for implementation of load_data() and project in general.
+I have to give credit to Dr. Chen Qian for implementation of load_data() and program in general.